 Priest notes: “The Carneros Estate Pinot Noir underwent cold maceration in small lot open-top fermenters with extended time on the skins and including a small number of whole clusters.
 Vineyard lots are vinified and aged individually and final blending is subject to a rigorous selection process, whereby only the best casks are chosen to represent the Grace Benoist Ranch Estate Pinot Noir.
 The wine is aged in French Oak with a small percentage of new barrels.”

-Etude Pinot Noir, Estate Grown Grace Benoist Ranch Vineyard, Carneros 2017 continues tradition of excellence in Etude pinot noir.
+Etude Pinot Noir, Estate Grown Grace Benoist Ranch Vineyard, Carneros 2018 is dependable, well-made larger production effort.
 Drinks more like a Burgundy or Willamette Valley pinot than heavier, more assertive California efforts.
-Superb effort year after year; this is no exception.
+Superb pour year after year.
 Pair with salmon and other rich fish—cod, tuna; turkey and chicken; lighter red meats; veal; lamb; venison.
 Or sip it in your study with mild charcuterie plate. $38-47